 - A student choosing to withdraw will be administratively withdrawn from his/her classes and will receive “W” grades for those classes.
 The student will receive a full credit to his/her account for tuition and fees for that semester.
-If, however, the student is covered by NEIU’s health insurance plan and has outstanding claims for that semester, the student will remain responsible for the health insurance fee and it will not be credited to his/her student account.
 Students who are called to active duty will not be subject to financial aid and/or satisfactory academic progress standards for the withdrawal term.

 Re-entry into the University and Re-enrollment in Dropped Course(s)

 When a student is ready to re-enroll, the student should contact the Veterans Services Office for assistance with re-entering the University.
 A new application for admissions will not be necessary; however, the student will complete a re-entry form so that the University has the most up-to-date information on the student.
 Upon re-entry, the student will be granted a priority registration status over other students seeking to enroll in the course(s) the student dropped due to the military leave.